muratk5n/thirdwave/en/README.md

 ---

-By just looking at connectivity graph, one can see man-in-the-middle centric star-pattern is more efficient than all-connected-all style.
-The latter would be "participatory" democracy the former is representative.
+Can see man-in-the-middle centric star-pattern is simpler than all-connected-all style.
+The latter would be "participatory" democracy the former representative.

 [[-]](https://pbs.twimg.com/media/FdO5FHCWIAAUNRs?format=png&name=small)